How To Install Llama 3.1 and 3.2 Locally on Windows (Short version)

 • For example, if you’re using the 8-bit “TheBloke/OpenHermes-2.5-Mistral-7B-GGUF” model, it should be located in: /models-folder/TheBloke/openhermes-2.5-mistral-7b.Q8_0.gguf.

-llama.cpp is a port of Facebook’s LLaMA model in C/C++. llama.cpp is optimized for various platforms and architectures, such as Apple silicon, Metal, AVX, AVX2, AVX512, CUDA, MPI and more.
+If you want a command line interface llama.cpp is a perfect solution.
+It is a port of Facebook’s LLaMA model in C/C++. llama.cpp is optimized for various platforms and architectures, such as Apple silicon, Metal, AVX, AVX2, AVX512, CUDA, MPI and more.
 It also supports 4-bit integer quantization.
-It is good for running the LLaMA model on the CPU using minimal resources.
+It is good for running the Llama 3 model on the CPU using minimal resources.

 Llama.cpp runs in a simple command window (Windows PowerShell; Command Prompt) without convenient features and a user interface.
 It works only with GGML and GGUF converted weights.
 So, look for those in the file name.